Army of the Mughal Empire: Elephants

+Front view Elephant Armour model from the late 16th-early 17th century.
+An elephant armour (bargustavan-i-pil) dates back to around 1600 and was brought from India by Lady Clive, wife of Edward, 2nd Lord Clive (Governor of Madras), to England in 1801.
+It is said to be the largest armour of animal displayed in any museum.
+Elephants usually deployed in the centre of the line, where they served role to Shield the army against the opposition's charge or conduxt one themselves.

-Mughal army also included war elephants.
-Commanders of Mughal army always command their troops from the top of their elephant, as they the elephant ride gave them high ground of vantage to give them good vision for giving orders The elephant rider unit of the Mughal army consisted of two riders atop of single elephant was known as Howdah.
-Mainly they were used for transportation to carry heavy goods.
-Elephant riders in Indus river civilizations usually called Mahout.
-The riders were consisted of natives of desert areas in India like Rajasthan.
-Female elephants usually trained and tasked to carry or dragging baggage and siege cannons, while the male ones were trained to fight in melee combat to destroy the enemy infantry troopers.
+Mughal army commanders led their troops atop an elephant, as the perch gave them good vision for giving orders.
+An elephant unit consisting of two riders atop a single elephant was known as Howdah.
+They were mainly used to carry heavy goods.
+Elephant riders in Indus river civilizations were typically called Mahout.
+The riders were natives of desert areas like Rajasthan.
+Female elephants usually were tasked to carry or drag baggage and siege cannons, while males were trained to fight.

-In 1581, Catalan Jesuit Antoni de Montserrat recorded that Akbar has brought around 500 elephants and 28 field cannons in his battle against Mirza Hakim, his brother.
-Montserrat also further described the supporting role of war elephant units in the formation of the Mughal army during the battle.
-During the rule of Aurangzeb, In 1703, the Mughal commander at Coromandel, Daud Khan Panni were recorded has spent 10,500 coins to purchase 30 to 50 war elephants from Ceylon.
-Akbar and Jahangir heavily used elephants in warfare, as Akbar himself maintained around 5000 to 7000 elephants in his fil-khana (elephant house), of which about 100 of the very best were reserved for his personal collection (khassa).
-Meanwhile, the Delhi sultans never had more than 3,000 elephants at any time, the Mughals were much more interested in maintaining war elephants than their predecessors.
-They fully supported changing their war tactics to also include elephants as Akbar is known as the biggest proponent of elephant warfare in the Mughal Dynasty.
-Another estimation Of the number of elephants in the stables of Mughal empire territories came by Indian historian Shireen Moosvin as at least 5,000, while Raman Sukumar has estimated that during the rule of Jahangir, its number swelled from 12,000 to 40,000 elephants.
+In 1581, Catalan Jesuit Antoni de Montserrat recorded that Akbar had brought around 500 elephants and 28 field cannons to his battle against his brother Mirza Hakim.
+Montserrat testified to the supporting role of war elephants.
+In 1703, under Aurangzeb, Mughal commander Daud Khan Panni was recorded to have used 10,500 coins to purchase 30 to 50 war elephants from Ceylon.
+Akbar maintained around 5000 to 7000 elephants in his fil-khana (elephant house), of which about 100 of the best were reserved for his personal collection (khassa).
+The Mughals were more interested in maintaining war elephants than their predecessors, the Delhi sultans, who never had more than 3,000 elephants.
+They changed their tactics to include elephants.
+Akbar was a proponent of elephant warfare.
+Historian Shireen Moosvin estimated the elephant population at 5,000, while Raman Sukumar estimated that under Jahangir, numbers swelled from 12,000 to 40,000.